ravigahlla/flashcard_app/README.md

 iOS 10.3 Mobile-App to represent flashcards

 to-do:
-- fix initializer for flashcard to handle empty parameters
-- need to fix my initializer logic for flashcard and flashcards
 - fix alignment/auto-layout issues for flashcard front/back/full controller view
 - handle animation
 - fix flashcard back textview scrolling limitation (enlarge textview, or re-architect whole card back to UIView, which breaks more things with the front)